MastarCheeze/study-notes/chemistry/acids-bases-and-making-salts.md

 \ce{acid + alkali -> salt + water}
 $$

-1. Titration - mix exact amount of acid and alkali
+1. Titration - mix exact amount of acid and alkali (with indicator)
 2. Crystallisation - heat to evaporate water, then cool to form crystals

 ### From insoluble base / carbonate